tomsunhc/2023-hw-mini/doc/compiler.md

 NOTE: if upon `cmake -B build` you get an immediate error about CMake being too old, please install a newer CMake via [scripts/install_cmake.sh](../scripts/install_cmake.sh)

+Note: if you get a build error like:

+> arm-none-eabi-gcc: fatal error: cannot read spec file 'nosys.specs': No such file or directory

+Then something is wrong with the cross-compiler setup, and I don't know the solution off-hand.
+Perhaps switch to MicroPython instead of C/C++.

 ## Windows